HugoMatilla/HugoMatilla/README.md

 ### 💻 I mainly do Android in Kotlin

-### 🧪 I like to do pet projects and try new things
+### 🧪 I like to do develop pet projects and try new things

 ### 📝 I write [Android Articles](hugomatilla.com/blog)